wafaahamdy/moodle-tool_resetpasswords/README.md

 # Bulk rest password #

-A tool to bulk reset users passwords by uploading CSV files.

-After installing the plugin
+This plugin enables admins to bulk reset users password and send password to users by email.
+Users will be forced to reset password with first login.

--- A link is added under site administration/users/ accounts -- Upload CSV file with one column with header "username" -- A scheduled task is used to reset password and send mail to users -- The tool is granted on system context by default to admin and manager.
+The process starts by uploading a CSV file with usernames to mark users who need password reset.
+A scheduled task is used to perform the process of resetting password and sending mail to users.

+### Role and permissions ###
+This plugin can be used in system context.
--- a permission can be given to any role
+A permission “tool/resetpasswords:bulkresetpassword” can be granted to any role.
+This permission is granted by default to admin & manager roles.

+### To access this tool ###
+The tool is available under _site administration -> users -> accounts -> Bulk reset password_

+### Scheduled task ###
+Process scheduled task is tool_resetpasswords\task\bulkreset_passwords

 ## Installing via uploaded ZIP file ##